pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 **Design Completion:**

 - All design outputs from Sections 5.2 through 5.5 are complete and approved
+- Risk Management Plan finalized per SOP-003 with all identified risks assessed and mitigation strategies defined
 - Design verification activities (Section 5.6) are complete with all findings resolved
 - Design validation activities (Section 5.7) are complete with all findings